- Home

 Premises

-Students can work with the Premises team on site to ensure all maintenance needs are met.
+Students can work with the Premises team on site to ensure all maintenance needs are met around the main site and the sixth form building.
 Students complete checks on equipment and minibuses, as well as completing general maintenance tasks throughout the day.
 They learn to follow a checklist and instructions, as well as developing their problem-solving skills.

 Horticulture